Back to all road trips

 Snake Pass itinerary

-Snake Pass is a short but memorable Peak District drive over the A57 between Glossop and Ladybower Reservoir.
+Snake Pass is the A57 driving route over the Peak District between Glossop and Ladybower Reservoir — about 14 miles (22 km) and 30 minutes' drive, climbing to a summit of roughly 512 m (1,680 ft).
 It works best as part of a day route with walks, reservoirs and nearby villages rather than as a standalone long-distance road trip.

 Duration